Pre-Configured Proxies

 Mask Response Transform

-The mask transform has two available matcher types, regex
+The mask transform has two available matcher types, regex and chase_stratus_pan.

 Regex Matcher